Is a Correction Looming Ahead for Franklin Resources Inc. (BEN)

 Keefe Bruyette gave a rating of “Mkt Perform” to BEN, setting the target price at $23 in the report published on November 23rd of the previous year.

-After a stumble in the market that brought BEN to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -3.80% of loss for the given period.
+After a stumble in the market that brought BEN to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.30% of gains for the given period.

 Insider Trading